black-shadows/System-Design/README.md

 Usually, part of what the interviewer wants to see is if you can gather the requirements about the problem at hand, and design a solution that covers them well.
 Never assume things that were not explicitly stated.

 For example, the URL-shortening service could be meant to serve just a few thousand users, but each could be sharing millions of URLs.
-It could be meant to handle millions of clicks on the shortened URLs, or dozens.
+It could be meant to handle millions of clicks on the shortened URLs or dozens.
 The service may have to provide extensive statistics about each shortened URL (which will increase your data size), or statistics may not be a requirement at all.

 You will also have to think about the use cases that are expected to occur.
 Your system will be designed based on what it's expected to do.
 Don't forget to make sure you know all the requirements the interviewer didn't tell you about in the beginning.